 SQL Injection attempts to input SQL commands through the input fields on your website to query the backend database.
 If there are vulnerabilities in your system, cybercriminals can quickly access the sensitive information they require.

 Worse still, hackers can manipulate your database or wipe it out completely.
 Contact forms, login pages, search pages, shopping carts, user profiles, and other types of dynamic content are integral to websites.
 This is because they provide businesses with a way to communicate with their customers.

 However, all these features are vulnerable to SQL Injection attacks.
 Hackers often exploit these input fields using SQL statements to pass through network security and directly query the database.

 A Simple Example of SQL Injection

-Through SQL injection, the hacker has the opportunity to input specifically created SQL commands into the login form, in order to bypass it and see the valuable data in the database.
-The hacker is only able to access the database through this method if your website has vulnerabilities in your input areas (i.e. your inputs are not sanitized or made invulnerable.
+• Through SQL injection, the hacker can input specifically created SQL commands into the login form.
+By doing so, they can bypass it and see the valuable data in the database.
+The hacker is only able to access the database like this if your website has vulnerabilities in your input areas – maybe your inputs are not sanitized or made invulnerable.

-How is it possible for SQL queries to bypass firewalls and other security mechanisms?
+How is it Possible for SQL Queries to Bypass Firewalls and Other Security Mechanisms?

-SQL or Structured Query Language is a common computer language.
-This computer language provides the capability to save, manipulate, and retrieve data in a database.
+SQL, or Structured Query Language, is a standard computer language.
+This computer language gives us the capability to save, manipulate, and retrieve data in a database.
 In fact, SQL is the only way in which websites can communicate with databases.